-To blow an Al train's horn in a scenario, you must edit the speed limit properties of the section of the track at which you would like the Al train to sound its horn.
+To blow an AI train's horn in a scenario, you must edit the speed limit properties of the section of the track at which you would like the AI train to sound its horn.
 Please see below for instructions:

-- 1) In the scenario editor, go to the location at which you would like the Al train's horn to sound, and press Spacebar 3 times.
-The track will now display a certain colour which represent its speed limit. - 2) Go to the top-left-hand fly-out and click the 'Select' icon.
+1) In the scenario editor, go to the location at which you would like the AI train's horn to sound, and press Spacebar 3 times.
+The track will now display a certain colour which represent its speed limit.